Call-for-Code-for-Racial-Justice/TakeTwo/chromeextension/README.md

-# TakeTwo Solution Starter - Data Science
+# TakeTwo Solution Starter - Chrome Extension

 The TakeTwo Chrome browser extension is a plugin to facilitate the capture and categorization words and phrases that could be racially biased through a browser.
 The words and phrases can be categorized.